A comprehensive look at global metropolises at night, combining analysis and observation, and revealing hidden aspects of our cities

-Iker Gil is the curator of Nocturnal Landscapes: Urban Flows of Global Metropolises.
-The exhibition takes place between September 17, 2019 and October 30, 2019, at the Instituto Cervantes of Chicago coinciding with the 2019 Chicago Architecture Biennial.
+Iker Gil was the curator of Nocturnal Landscapes: Urban Flows of Global Metropolises.
+The exhibition took place between September 17, 2019 and October 30, 2019, at the Instituto Cervantes of Chicago coinciding with the 2019 Chicago Architecture Biennial.

 The exhibition Nocturnal Landscapes: Urban Flows of Global Metropolises, organized by MAS Context and the Instituto Cervantes of Chicago, observes and analyzes cities at night from an interdisciplinary perspective.